-By Brian Livingston, Head of Mergers & Acquisitions at Smith & Williamson
+By Brian Livingston, Head Of Mergers & Acquisitions, Smith & Williamson

-It may be possible to buy recession-hit businesses at seemingly attractive prices.
-But those tempted to invest in these potential ‘opportunities’ should be wary.
+At the moment it may be possible to buy recession-hit businesses at seemingly attractive prices.
+But those tempted to invest in these potential “opportunities” should be wary.

 Experienced businesses and private equity funds with cash to spend will be taking advantage of the downturn by targeting good businesses with poor management or otherwise healthy or salvageable companies that have accumulated unsupportable levels of debt.
 However, for those who do not have experience of buying businesses in difficulty, caution should remain the watchword of the day.